Telecommunications in Serbia: Fixed telephony

 Serbia has a developed and efficient telephone network infrastructure.
-Domestic line system is 100% digital, with digital cable trunk line connecting switching centers.
+Domestic line system is 100% digital, with digital cable trunk line connecting switching centres.
 A drop in fixed-line connections in the last decade has been more than offset by a sharp increase in mobile-cellular telephone use.
 Telekom Srbija, the former state monopoly, is the predominant player in landline telephony with 93.8% of market share.
 Since the liberalization of the telecommunications market in 2013, Telekom Srbija has been very slowly losing market share to 16 other telecom operators, of which the most significant ones include SBB and Orion Telekom.

 Mobile telephony

-Serbia currently has three mobile networks, Telekom Srbija, Yettel, and A1, all of which are licensed for 2G GSM, 3G UMTS, and 4G LTE.
-The largest mobile operator is Telekom Srbija, marketed as mts, with 46.8% market share, followed by Yettel with 31.2% and A1 with 22% market share.
+As of December 2023 Serbia has three mobile networks, Telekom Srbija, Yettel, and A1, all of which are licensed for 2G GSM, 3G UMTS, and 4G LTE.
+The largest mobile operator is Telekom Srbija, marketed as mts, with 44.1% market share, followed by Yettel with 31.9% and A1 with 24% market share.
 In addition, SBB gained mobile virtual network operator licence in 2013 but is still not offering services.